celestiaorg/orchestrator-relayer/README.md

 If you are a Celestia-app validator, all you need to do is run the orchestrator.
 Check [here](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/orchestrator.md) for more details.

-If you want to run a relayer or target a new EVM chain, you will need to deploy a new QGB contract and run a relayer.
+If you want to post commitments on an EVM chain, you will need to deploy a new QGB contract and run a relayer.
 Check [here](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/relayer.md) for relayer docs and [here](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/deploy.md) for how to deploy a new QGB contract.

 ## Contributing